 Welcome to the 3DF Zephyr tutorial series.

 In the following tutorial you will learn how to choose between the ICP and MULTI ICP algorithms available in Zephyr.
-Additional tutorials are availabale and linked in this page.
+This is the first part of three tutorial on the subject.

 This is a tutorial for Zephyr 3.x and 4x – the old tutorial for Zephyr 2.x can still be found here

 In this tutorial you will find a generic overview of registration and for each registration phases.
 Every section below will have a link to a specific tutorial that allows you to complete that phase.

 For this tutorial we used following dataset :

 A point cloud is defined as “unstructured” when it’s free to move in the workspace (basically, it’s not tied to any other workspace object such as cameras / photogrammetry generated elements, such as external point clouds that are brought into the workspace)

 Point cloud registration can be done directly in Zephyr.
 Point cloud registration can be done :